m6ttw/PDA_Static_and_Dynamic_Testing/part_1_docs/testing_task_1.md

     return card
   else:
     return card2
+# 'def' is spelled wrong
+# missing comma after parameter 'card1'
+# everything after the first line should be indented once further to the right
+# the first return should be 'card1' rather than just 'card'

 def cards_total(self, cards):
   total
   for card in cards:
     total += card.value
     return "You have a total of" + total
+# should be indented once further right except the last 'return' line
+# need to set variable 'total' initially equal to 0
 ```